gumstix/demo-src/gumstix_raspberry_pi_zero_battery_board_demo/README.md

 ## Setting up SSH:

+Mount the 2 partitions (boot and rootfs) of the SD card.

 In the boot partition, create an empty file called “ssh”

-In the boot partition, create a file called wpa_supplicant.conf.
-Enter your WIFI_SSID and WIFI_PASSWORD for the ssid and psk respectively.
-You will also need to fill in the entry for “country” with the ISO code of your country (eg: Canada = CA).
+In the rootfs partition, navigate to /etc/wpa_supplicant/ and open the file “wpa_supplicant.conf”.
-Within it, copy and paste the following lines:
+Copy and paste the following lines into wpa_supplicant.conf:
 ```
 country=ISO_code_of_your_country
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev